wurli/soilgrids/README.md

 The `plot_property_map()` method can display the points as they appear geographically.
-The points are sized according to the value of the property you choose to plot, and the tooltip displays the values for other properties present in the data:
+The points are sized according to the value of the property you choose to plot, and the tooltip also displays the values for other properties present in the data:

 ```python